LiveWire (motorcycle)

 The Harley-Davidson LiveWire is an electric motorcycle by Harley-Davidson, their first electric vehicle.
 Harley-Davidson says the maximum speed is 110 mph with claimed 105 hp motor.
 The LiveWire, released in 2019, targets a different type of customer than their classic V-twin powered motorcycles.

 In December 2021, the news was published that LiveWire would be spun-off from parent Harley Davidson, set to go public in the first half of 2022 as a SPAC (special-purpose acquisition company) valued at $1.77 billion.

 History

 The LiveWire was first displayed to the media in June 2014.
 Prototypes were made available for public test rides at US Harley-Davidson dealerships later in 2014, then Europe and Canada in 2015.
 The LiveWire was inspired by the "Mission R" electric superbike, and the powertrains for the prototypes were developed in collaboration with its manufacturer, the electric motorcycle and electric powertrain technology company Mission Motors.

 As the prototype was unveiled in 2014, the motor was to be mounted longitudinally, under the frame.
 A bevel gear was planned to change the direction of rotation 90° to drive a gilmer belt to turn the rear wheel.
 In the prototypes, the bevel gear gave the drivetrain a unique whirring sound, compared to the sound of a jet turbine, or as a writer for The Verge said, "like an oversized vacuum".
 According to Wired magazine in 2014, Mission Motors provided technical assistance on the motor controller.

-In January 2018, Harley-Davidson announced that the motorcycle was entering production and would hit the market in 18 months.
+In January 2018, Harley-Davidson announced that the motorcycle was entering production and would enter the market in 18 months.
 Preorders were planned for January 2019.
 The first deliveries were made in September 2019 but were temporarily halted due to an unspecified charging issue which Harley-Davidson resolved as of October 2019.

 Harley-Davidson said Swiss rider Michel von Tell rode a LiveWire to an unofficial electric motorcycle distance-ridden-in-24-hours record in March 2020, covering 1723 km.
-Von Tell, accompanied by local journalists, began in Zürich, Switzerland and rode to Stuttgart, Germany, continued along Lake Constance, and finished in Ruggell, Liechtenstein, in a total time of 23 hours and 48 minutes.
+Von Tell, accompanied by local journalists, began in Zürich, Switzerland, and rode to Stuttgart, Germany, continued along Lake Constance, and finished in Ruggell, Liechtenstein, in a total time of 23 hours and 48 minutes.
 The previous record of 1316.88 km was set in 2018 on an electric Zero S.

 In 2020, the streaming video series Long Way Up followed Ewan McGregor and Charlie Boorman riding LiveWires from South America to North America.
 They traveled 13,000 miles, through 13 countries over 100 days.